kajakIYD/Portfolio/README.md

 ========
 ## *Portfolio of my projects*

-Below You can see listing of a couple of projects I did by myself or was involved into during both my studies at Silesian University Of Technology and commercial work:
+Below You can see listing of a couple of projects I did by myself or was involved into during commercial work, my studies at Silesian University Of Technology and hobby projects:

 * **Commercial AI projects - 5+ years of experience, 7+ projects**
   * **Brain tumour population modelling**